 If you’ve largely relied on generic therapy activities to help your clients so far, customizing your own digital templates will massively enhance your efficiency.

 With less time spent personalizing hard-copies, you’ll have a lot more time for in-session work with clients.
-Check out our therapy tools section for more inspiration and leave us a comment to share your activities ideas with your peers!
+Don’t forget to leave us a comment and share your activities ideas with your peers!

 We hope you’ve enjoyed reading this article.
 To get started building your own therapy activities, don’t forget to start your Quenza $1 trial.